01 of 08

 Difference in Goat's Milk Soap Colors

 The color differences between the methods are small.
 The batch on the left used liquid goat's milk in an ice bath.
 The batch on the right used powdered goat's milk.
-Like I said above, part of the orange color is from the actual color differences in the milks.
-I'm told by some goat-farmer friends that the color can change even depending on the season they are milked.
-But using powdered milk does pretty much eliminate the orange shift.
+Part of the orange color is from the actual color differences in the milks: goat farmers say that the color can even change depending on the season.
+However, using powdered milk does pretty much eliminate the orange shift.